789ni812/imgdescriptor/PROJECT_OVERVIEW_FOR_AI.md

 ## Project Summary

 **AI Image Describer RPG** is a sophisticated Next.js/TypeScript application that transforms user-uploaded images into an interactive, turn-based storytelling game.
 The app uses an LLM (via LM Studio) to generate detailed image descriptions and branching story segments, creating a dynamic RPG experience where player choices shape the narrative.
+The system has evolved to include a comprehensive tournament system with AI-generated fighter introductions, battle commentary, and cinematic overviews.

 ## Core Technology Stack